Breast Cancer Prevention

 Estrogen travels through the bloodstream and attaches to certain cells in your body.
 Breast tissue has these types of cells and is one of the main targets for estrogen.
 Estrogen stimulates the growth of breast cells.
 For this reason, if a woman develops cancer cells in her breast, estrogen can promote the growth of that cancer.

 Who is at risk for breast cancer?

 Breast cancer is one of the most common cancers in women.
-Women are at greater risk if they are older or overweight, and if they:
+Women are at increased risk if they are older or overweight, and if they are:

 - Started their period before age 12

 - Never had children

 - Took combination hormone therapy (estrogen plus progestin) after menopause

 - Have increased breast density on a mammogram (ask your doctor for this information)

 - Certain types of benign (noncancerous) breast disease are also at risk.
 These includes lesions (structural abnormalities) such as atypical ductal hyperplasia, atypical lobular hyperplasia, and lobulr carcinoma in situ (LCIS).